MTDOJRP/docs/docs/8-law-enforcement/3-learning/8-fto-guide.md

 <details>
   <summary>FTO - Approving the recruit in the CAD System</summary>

   A supervisor will need to accept the officer's request to be added to the CAD System.
-You can do this by finding the user under `Admin > Manage Units > Pending Units` and clicking the `Approve` button.
+You can do this by finding the user under `Admin > Manage Units > Department Whitelisting` and clicking the `Approve` button.

   **Beware!** Make sure that the user has put in the correct call-sign!
 If they haven't, notify the user of the mistake and deny the officer request.
 They should re-submit their request on the CAD following the instructions in the [Officer Setup](/docs/law-enforcement/learning/setting-up) guide.